lensrentals/lr-blog/README.md

 The config file lives at `src/cms/cms.js`.

-The auth version is current set to [gitgateway](https://www.netlifycms.org/docs/gatsby/#enable-identity-and-git-gateway)
+The auth version is current set to [gitgateway](https://www.netlifycms.org/docs/gatsby/#enable-identity-and-git-gateway), and can be accessed at `/admin`.

+## Cloudinary

 <!-- AUTO-GENERATED-CONTENT:START (STARTER)
 <p align="center">